 Eirliani Abdul Rahman

-Eirliani Abdul Rahman was a fellow at New America’s Open Technology Institute and a final-year doctoral student in public health at Harvard University, where she is a Prajna Leadership and Julio Frenk DrPH Fellow.
-In December 2022, she was one of the three women who resigned from Twitter's Trust and Safety Council in protest against the meteoric rise in hate speech after Elon Musk's purchase of the platform.
+Eirliani Abdul Rahman was a fellow at New America’s Open Technology Institute.
+She is currently a Senior Fellow at Georgetown University and is concurrently, a Research Affiliate at the Minderoo Center for Technology and Democracy at the University of Cambridge.
+She holds a doctorate in public health from Harvard University, where she was a Prajna Leadership and Julio Frenk DrPH Fellow.
+Eirliani was one of the three women who resigned from the Twitter Trust and Safety Council in response to the meteoric rise in hate speech, following Elon Musk's purchase of the platform.
 In response, Musk dissolved the Council entirely four days later.
 Her work has been profiled by inter alia, the BBC, CBC, NPR, Slate Magazine, Grid News, Business Insider, and Harvard Public Health.
 Her opinion pieces have been published by inter alia, Newsweek, Chatham House and the German Council on Foreign Relations (DGAP).

 She was named the recipient of the 2021 American Public Health Association's International Health Section Student Annual Meeting Grant.
 She was previously Senior Assistant Director at the Singapore National Council of Social Service.
 From 2005-2015, Eirliani served in the Singapore Foreign Service and was third-in-command of the Singapore Embassies in Berlin and Delhi.
 Winner of the 2015 BMW Foundation's Responsible Leaders Award, she was Program Director at the Kailash Satyarthi Children’s Foundation, founded by the Nobel Peace laureate.